Bursledon Brickworks Museum: Hooper & Ashby

 Bursledon Brickworks were built in 1897 by Robert and Edward Ashby.
 The Ashby family were partners in Hooper & Ashby, a Southampton-based builders' merchants.
 Both the Ashbys and the Hoopers were Quakers, from Staines in Middlesex.
 Edward Hooper, began the original business.
 He moved to Southampton at the age of 26 in the early 1850s.
 In the early days, he appears in the various business directories as a civil engineer/architect.
 At some point his brother, Charles, joined him and they began making bricks.
 These were sold under the name Hooper & Co.
 Edward soon saw an opportunity to set up a larger business and took out a lease on Baltic Wharf in Chapel Road.
 Here he began trading as a builders' merchant selling all kinds of materials including their own bricks.
 This proved to be successful.
 In the mid 19th century Southampton was expanding rapidly.
 He outgrew the first warehouse and took out a second lease for American Wharf.
-In 1860 Edward married Harriet Ashby - linking the two families together - and her brother, Edmund joined the business a year later and it was renamed: Hooper & Ashby.
+In 1860 Edward married Harriet Ashby and her brother, Edmund joined the business a year later and it was renamed: Hooper & Ashby.
 It went on to be very successful with stores all along the south coast.

 The Ashby family

-By 1885, Edward Hooper had died leaving the Ashby family to run both the brick making and builders merchants businesses.
+By 1885, Edward Hooper had died leaving the Ashby family to run both the brick-making and builders merchants businesses.
 Seeing the market for large numbers of bricks opening up in the area they opened a new brickyard in Chandlers Ford.
-Here they concentrated on making large numbers of machine made bricks.
+Here they concentrated on making large numbers of machine-made bricks.
 This was a successful strategy and they only moved when the clay started to run out.
 The bricks were still being made under the name Hooper & Co.

 They started to explore options open to them and eventually settled on a site at Lower Swanwick.
 This was on the banks of the River Hamble and had plenty of 'brick earth'.
 The silty clay from the river had mixed over millions of years with sand from the sea creating a very deep seam of sandy clay - perfect for brick making.
 In 1897 the new brickworks were built and started producing their first bricks.